parvezs27/Excel-Clothing-Store-Analysis/README.md

 - Very first thing you should do is, is create a separate folder and file for your cleaning, never edit the original file given to you, if anything goes wrong and you can't revert back that is an issue.
 Make sure you make a copy first and work on that.
 Different companies have different practices of handling datasets, be sure to confirm these beforehand.
 -  Data here for a store, what you want to do is have a look at any data documentation provided to you to get a better understanding of the data in the columns.
 So for example, the different categories there should be.
 You can go to data tab select filter and see if the cateogries match with the documentation, same with other columns such as channel.
 Documentation is usually a data dictionnary whci hcontains information of the data tpe, the format of the data, a description of the data in the column and examples of what data should look like.
 - We can check to see if our index column is in the correct sequence
+-

 DASHBOARD
 - Use sparing colours, follow gestalt principles of design, white space, use colors sparingly
 - average delivery time to see whwere we can improve
+- - Removed grid lines to improve clarity and decluttering
+- Formatted the Y axis for Sales and used the Format Code 0.00,, "M", this is to remove lengthy numbers and make the values easier to read, whilst decluttering the chart.
+- Gave the chart a title so the read knows what information the chart is displaying.